Neofonie/frontend-resources/README.md

 ## Podcasts

 * [Toolsday](https://spec.fm/podcasts/toolsday) A show by Una Kravets & Chris Dhanaraj about the latest in tech tools, tips, and tricks on Tuesdays at 2
+* [JS Air](https://javascriptair.com/) Seems to be dead, but the available episodes are quite good.

 ## Tech Tutorials

 * [CSS Grid](https://learncssgrid.com/) a guide to learning CSS grid by @jonsuh
+* [Grid Garden](https://cssgridgarden.com/) A playful intro to CSS grid.
 * [Flexbox](https://medium.freecodecamp.org/the-complete-illustrated-flexbox-tutorial-d35c085dbf35) a complete illustrated Flexbox tutorial
+* [Flexbox Froggy](https://flexboxfroggy.com/) A playful intro to CSS flexbox.